Denji (Chainsaw Man): Reception

 Early response to Denji led to comparisons to other heroes from the genre but mostly dark archetypes.
 Anna Neatrour of Manga Report called Denji an "incredibly damaged but potentially powerful hero."
 Due to his traits such as his devil powers, Denji has often been compared with Akira Fudo, the protagonist of Devilman while also acting as the audience surrogate.
 IGN found the backstory as too tortured but felt that his transformation into Chainsaw Man attracted the audience.
 The Manga Critic commented Denji might fit the mold of a shōnen protagonist on paper, but that the mold is "only there to be broken," comparing his "life on the fringes of society" to a "Dickensian parable about the plight of the working class."
 Dacey called Denji "a more honest shōnen hero than the typical Jump lead; he thinks and acts like a real teenage boy, right down to his self-absorption and total objectification of women," adding that she did not "ever warmed to Denji as a lead character."
 Lee commented that the series has an "interestingly goofy contrast between the characters and what's going on," adding that Denji's simple mind and "kind-of-horny instincts" can get tiring at times, but it does not make the series bad.
 Dacey discussed its unexpected moments of "genuine pathos," talking about the interactions between Denji and Pochita, noting as well parallels to Denji's relationship with Makima.
 Davidson also stated that the emotional part of the story is about the love between Denji and Pochita.
 In regards to the appeal of the action scenes, Anime News Network enjoyed MAPPA's handling of Denji's due to how gory and entertaining they are done.
-The Fandom Post called Denji "the antithesis of cool" due to how he is saved in an early by his partner Aki due to the stylish way in which he defeats the Devil while Denji kept suffereing from a major wound.
+The Fandom Post called Denji "the antithesis of cool" due to how he is saved in an early by his partner Aki due to the stylish way in which he defeats the Devil while Denji kept suffering from a major wound.